raspberrypi/documentation/hardware/computemodule/datasheet.md

 # Compute Module Datasheet

-The latest version of the Compute Module is the CM4.
-This is the recommended Compute Module for all current and future development.
+The latest version of the Compute Module is the CM4: this is the recommended Compute Module for all current and future development.

 [Compute Module 4 Datasheet](http://datasheets.raspberrypi.org/cm4/cm4-datasheet.pdf)
 [Compute Module 4 IO Board Datasheet](http://datasheets.raspberrypi.org/cm4io/cm4io-datasheet.pdf)